About Vovk.ts

 - Single-point deployment for front-end and back-end as a standard Next.js app.

-- Function calling framework that transforms your back-end into an AI agent.
+- Function calling framework that turns your app into an AI agent or enables JARVIS-grade Realtime user interfaces.

 - Built on standards and conventions.